PeterIsaacc/Data-Structures-CS214--Social-networking-project---2021/README.md

 # Data Structures CS214: Social networking project - 2021
 **Introduction**

-You and your friends are building a smart social networking system (choose its name).
-You are going to compete with the facebook app.
-Competition is very hard, and you need to build strong features.
-One of the most critical parts of this system is user manager, and they decided you are the one to develop it.
-Are you up to the task?
+Me and my friends are building a smart social networking system like facebook app. we are going to compete with the facebook app.
+Competition is very hard, and we need to build strong features.
+One of the most critical parts of this system is **user manager** , and we decided to develop it.

 **Problem Statement**

-You are required to implement the user manager for your system.
-This is a program that keeps track of all user information (profile, friends, ..).
-You can also quickly reach a user through search.
+we are required to implement the **user manager** for your system.
+This is a program that keeps track of all user information (profile, friends, ..). we can also quickly reach a user through search.

 **Project Structure**